Overlap, matching, or entropy weights: what are we weighting for?: We do not always get what we expect

-Using the potential outcomes, we calculated the ATE algebraically.
-Then, we estimated the propensity scores through a logistic regression model and determined the causal effects ATT, ATC, ATO, ATM, and ATEN using and formula \eqref{eq:estimand_gen} below.
-The results are presented in Table \ref{tab:toy_effects}.
-In both choices of $p$, the ratio of variances of propensity scores of the treated to the control group ($r$) are in $[0.5,2]$, i.e., they are similar as per Rubin's rule of thumb \citep{rubin2001using}.
+Using the potential outcomes, we calculated ATE = $E[Y(1)-Y(0)]$ and estimated the PSs via a logistic regression model.
+Then, we determined ATT, ATC, ATO, ATM, and ATEN using formula \eqref{eq:estimand_gen} and those in Table \ref{tab:wgts_summary}.
+The results, presented in Table \ref{tab:toy_effects}, indicate the the variances of PSs of the treated to the control groups are similar ($r\in [0.5,2]$), per the rule of thumb of \cite{rubin2001using}.
 Furthermore, when $p$ is small ($17.14\%$), the ATE is closer to ATC whereas the equipoise estimands (ATO, ATM and ATEN) are closer to ATT.
 On the other hand, when $p$ is large ($83.27\%$), ATE is closer to ATT where equipoise estimators (ATO, ATM and ATEN) are closer to ATC.